About the Milstein Program

 - Courses at the Cornell Ithaca campus designed especially for Milstein students

 - Access to ground-breaking speakers and ideas through a campus speaker series

 - Special activities and events for Milstein students, including a student-run mentorship program

-- Engaged learning opportunities on campus and in NYC
+- Engaged learning opportunities in Ithaca and NYC based upon student-created projects and teams

 - Opportunities for research, internships and study abroad opportunities